Gag Grouper caught from Jolly Mon Reef near Ocean Isle Beach NC

 Gag grouper are a slow-growing, long-lived species that form predictable spawning aggregations during late winter and spring.
 These aggregations make them especially vulnerable to overharvest if fishing pressure is not carefully controlled.

-Because gag grouper populations take many years to rebuild, fisheries managers generally favor conservative seasons or extended closures rather than risk long-term stock declines.
+Because gag grouper populations can take years to recover, fisheries managers typically use conservative regulations rather than risk long-term declines from overfishing.

 How to Identify a Gag Grouper (Gag vs Black Grouper)

-Because gag grouper are often caught incidentally while sea bass fishing, correct identification is important.
+Because gag grouper are often caught incidentally while bottom fishing for reef species, correct identification is important.

 Key characteristics of gag grouper include a gray to brown body color with darker mottling, faint irregular blotches rather than bold spots, and a more streamlined body compared to black grouper.